nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The first person in the friend panel is updated with the newly provided information.
        A success message is shown in the status message.

+    2. Editing a person's name to a different case
+       * Prerequisite: The first person's name should be `John Doe`.
+       * Test case: `edit 1 n/john doe`

+       Expected: Similar to previous

-    2. Editing a person at an invalid index
+    3. Editing a person at an invalid index
        * `edit 0 n/John Doe`
        * `edit x n/John Doe` (where x is larger than the list size)

        Expected: No person is edited.
 Error details shown in the status message.

-    3. Editing a person with no fields provided <br>
+    4. Editing a person with no fields provided <br>
        Test case: `edit 1` <br>
        Expected: Similar to previous